SRvtsu/SRvtsu/README.md

-I'm SRvtsu and i'm a GNU/Linux and BSD appreaciator. learning shell and other things.
+I'm SRvtsu and i'm a GNU/Linux and BSD appreaciator.
+I knoww Shell Scripting and other things.